kejrak/xtb-client-go/README.md

 # XTB - GO CLIENT LIBRARY

+## Important Reminder (as of 14 March 2025) !!!

+Due to XTB API access being disabled as of 14.03.2025, any code within this project relying on the XTB API will currently not function as intended.
+Please refrain from using or integrating XTB API calls until further notice.
+We are actively exploring alternative solutions and will update this documentation with any changes or new instructions as they become available.

+---

 For detailed API documentation and official support, refer to the [XTB API Documentation](http://developers.xstore.pro/documentation/).
 It provides comprehensive information on how to use the various endpoints, authentication methods, and other advanced features offered by XTB's trading platform.

 ## Example Usage and Initialization of demo environment